Last Updated on

 As well as the Federal Reserve, US banks, insurance companies, and pension funds are major holders of US Treasury bonds.
 Private traders can also own government bonds and overseas traders and public institutions also invest money in US government debt.

-The major trader categories for US debt in order of size of investment are:
+The major investor categories for US debt in order of size of investment are:

 - Foreign traders